Cairi-S/vegan-Glasgow/documentation/TESTING.md

 *This page is accessible to all so tests were repeated for when users were both logged in and logged out*

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the images and cards are responsive.
 With cards stacking at the appropriate breakpoints.
-- Click all social links to ensure open in seperate tab (Future feature will include restaurants individual social pages).
+- Click all social links to ensure open in a seperate tab (Future feature will include restaurants individual social pages).
-- Click 'Add Review' button and check it redirects to 'Add a Review' page when logged in and to 'Log In' page with appropriate flashed message if user not in session.
+- Click 'Add Review' button and check it redirects to 'Add a Review' page when logged in and to 'Log In' page with an appropriate flashed message if user not in session.
 - Check reviews are displayed clearly with all information displayed appropriately.

 *For logged in users only:*

-- Check that edit button is only visible for users own reviews.
+- Check that the 'Edit' button is only visible for user's own reviews.
-- In review section click 'Edit' button and check in redirects to the edit review button with the correct restaurant name and review body displayed.
+- In the review section click 'Edit' button and check in redirects to the edit review button with the correct restaurant name and review body displayed.
-- Check that 'delete a review' link is only visible for logged in users.
-If no user or admin user are logged in the link does not displayed.
+- Check that the 'delete a review' link is only visible for logged-in users.
+If no user or admin user are logged in the link is not displayed.

 *For admin users only:*

-- Check that the edit and delete restaurant buttons are visible for logged in admin users.
+- Check that the edit and delete restaurant buttons are visible for logged-in admin users.
-- Click the 'Edit Info' button in the Edit/Delete restaurant section checking that admin are redirected to the edit info page and the information from the corresponding page is auto generated.
+- Click the 'Edit Info' button in the Edit/Delete restaurant section checking that admin are redirected to the edit info page and the information from the corresponding page is auto-generated.
-- Checks modal for deleting restaurants using the same methods as previously mentioned
+- Checks modal for deleting restaurants using the same methods as previously mentioned.

 CREATE ACCOUNT